 Frida loved dressing up and wearing traditional Mexican clothes to show off her national pride.
 At the time no one dressed like this.
 The fashion was more French and American Hollywood.
 Frida wanted Mexicans to be proud of their heritage and stop copying foreign fashions and trends.

-The time Frida became a Communism is an idea that people could share in the wealth of a county by forbidding people from owning anything, having the state own everything, and having the state allocate a share to everyone.
+At the time Frida became a communist.
+Communism is an idea that people could share in the wealth of a county by forbidding people from owning anything, having the state own everything, and having the state allocate a share to everyone.

 Capitalism is when everybody works hard for their own wealth and money.
 Frida became a member of the Communist Party.
 She even changed her birth date from 1907 to 1910.
 Not because she wanted to be younger, but because she wanted to be a part of the Mexican Revolution.
 You see the Revolution started in 1910.

 Frida always knew about the famous Mexican Mural Painter Diego Rivera.
 She always respected his art.
 Once when she was still at school she played a prank on Diego by covering his ladder in soap so he would slip while painting a mural.

 Now instead of teasing him, Frida sought him out for art advice.
 She wanted to know if she was any good.
 She wanted to start selling her paintings to help support her family and cover some of the medical bills.
 Diego was really impressed by Frida’s skills and he encouraged her to never stop painting.

 However, Diego and Frida fell in love.
 Within a year Diego and Frida were married.